-One caveat, though, is that there are can be quite a few restrictions on who is eligible to donate.
-The restrictions vary by bank, so depending on the issue you may be eligible at one back and not eligible at another.
+One caveat, though, is that there are can be quite a few restrictions on who is eligible for breast milk donation to a milk bank.
+The restrictions vary by bank, so depending on the issue you may be eligible at one bank and not at another.

 Some basic eligibility requirements that apply at most banks include: